the-library-code/dspace-shell-completions/README.md

 ## Installation/usage instructions

+[In the `prebuilt` branch](https://github.com/the-library-code/dspace-shell-completions/tree/prebuilt) you can find pre-built completion scripts, so you don’t need to run `make` (or install complgen) yourself.

+If you do want to build the scripts yourself:

-With a POSIX-compatible make and complgen install, `make` will generate the completion files for bash, zsh, and fish.
+With a POSIX-compatible make and complgen installed, `make` will generate the completion files for bash, zsh, and fish.

 You can then `source`/`.` the generated completion files.

 The bash completions depend on the standard `bash-completion` package.
 The zsh and fish completions should just work out-of-the-box.